hCG Levels in Early Pregnancy

 Depending on your fertility history, age, past pregnancies, and other factors, your doctor may want to track the rise in hCG over a few days or weeks.
 This means going in for a second, third, or fourth blood test.
 In a healthy pregnancy, the results should double every 48 to 72 hours.
 An hCG level that does not rise as expected may indicate a problem with the pregnancy, such as a miscarriage or an ectopic pregnancy.

 Pregnancy testing is not the only reason to test hCG levels.
 They are also used to detect fetal abnormalities that may result in birth defects.
-During a prenatal visit, your doctor may want to give you a Triple Screen Blood test.
-This test measures the alpha fetoprotein levels, as well as the hCG and estriol (a form of estrogen) levels to evaluate the risk that your baby will have Down’s syndrome or a spinal or brain abnormality.
-HCG can also determine whether a miscarriage has occurred.
+During a prenatal visit, your doctor may want to give you a Quadruple Screen Blood test.
+This test measures the alpha fetoprotein levels, as well as the levels of hCG, estriol (a form of estrogen) and inhibin-A to help evaluate the risk that your baby might have Down syndrome or a spinal or brain abnormality. hCG can also help determine whether a miscarriage has occurred or is going to occur.

 hCG Levels and Gender